nocomplexity/SecurityArchitecture/061-hackingmodels.rst

 Hacking Reference Models
 =========================

-This directs you to reference models for advanced hacking.
+This section outlines open models for advanced hacking.
+Modelling how things really work is the best start for good protection.

 Car Hacking